-Funding Mechanism: Beginning January 1, 2025, contributions to the ME PFML program begin at a rate of 1% of wages up to the Social Security taxable wage limit, with contributions split between employers and employees 50/50.
-Employers may pay the employees' share of contributions, but are not required to do so.
-Employers with fewer than 15 employees can get a small business wage exclusion to lower premiums.
+Funding Mechanism: On January 1, 2025, employers with 15 or more employees began contributions to the ME PFML program at a rate of 1% of wages up to the Social Security taxable wage limit, with contributions split evenly between employers and employees.
+Employers may pay the employees' share of contributions but are not required to do so.
+Employers with fewer than 15 employees contribute 0.5% of wages and may deducted the entire amount from employee's wages.